dp28/sprint-graph/README.md

 ## Development

 1. Follow the instructions above for loading the unpacked extension.
-2. Run `make start` to run a development server that will automatically recompile after any file change and reload the extension and browser page.
+2. Use a chrome extension to reload this chrome extension after any change

 ## License